Mobilizing Leadership for Global Sustainable Development

 February 2-3, 2017 | Toronto, Ontario

-To view our Global Citizens Forum 2017 special moments and highlights video, click here.
+To view our Global Citizens Forum 2017 video, click here.

 Canada’s reframing of our international cooperation policy and the presentation of the UN Sustainable Development Goals (SDGs) in 2016 presents new opportunities and challenges to Canadians everywhere.
 The universal nature of the SDGs requires that communities that have not traditionally thought themselves as part of the efforts for “international cooperation” join the conversation and start to identify, problem solve and implement innovative initiatives around the world, including here in Ontario.
 It also requires those that have historically been at the centre of these efforts reflect on new and more inclusive approaches, moving forward.

 This is especially crucial if Canada is going to become a leader in reducing poverty and supporting sustainable development around the world and at home.